Almighty-Tycoons/eB02_Tech-Tycoons_sum-of-array-elements/storyboard/README.md

 2. User click on NEXT.
 3. Code runs.
 4. User click on NEXT.
-5. Simulatorasks for sixe of array.
+5. Simulator asks for size of array.
-6. User inputs the value and click on ENTETR.
+6. User inputs the value and click on <b>ENTETR</b>.
-7. Simulaor asks for the value of array elements.
+7. Simulator asks for the value of array elements.
-8. User inputs the value of array elements and click on SUBMIT.
+8. User inputs the value of array elements and click on <b>SUBMIT</b>.
 9. The value of num2 will assign to the value of num1.
 10. Array elements will show in the memory block of simulator.
 11. Click on NEXT.